Spreading properties of the Fisher--KPP equation when the intrinsic growth rate is maximal in a moving patch of bounded size: Main results

-Then the front is locally pulled: $\underline{c}=\overline{c}=2\sqrt{r_1}$. \end{cor} These two corollaries remain true if the constant $L$ is replaced by some (positive and continuous) function of time $L(t)$.
+These two corollaries remain true if the constant $L$ is replaced by some (positive and continuous) function of time $L(t)$.
 We also expect that $\sup$ and $\inf$ may respectively be replaced by $\limsup$ and $\liminf$.
 For the sake of brevity, we leave the latter generalization as an open problem.

 Finally, we turn to the interesting case where the patch is neither too slow nor too fast but oscillates slowly.
-For the sake of brevity, we deliberately do not prove a sharp result but rather construct a telling counter-example.
+For brevity, we do not seek a sharp general result here; instead, we will construct a telling counterexample to the equality $\underline{c}=\overline{c}$, namely an example in which a unique spreading speed is not well defined.

 \begin{thm}[Slowly oscillating speeds] Let $\lambda_1$ be as in Theorem \ref{thm:constant_case}, and assume that $\lambda_1\neq -r_1$.
 Let $c_{A,1}, c_{A,2}$ be positive numbers satisfying $2\sqrt{-\lambda_1}<c_{A,1}<c_{A,2}<2\sqrt{r_1}+2\sqrt{-\lambda_1-r_1}$ and let $(t_n)_{n\in\N}\subset \R$ be an increasing sequence such that: